 Patience is key.
 Training any dog can be extremely frustrating and you just need to be patient.
 Keep using positive reinforcement, you will see improvements.

-You can prevent it by using a harness that is well fitted for your Chihuahua.
+Yes, you can prevent it by using a harness that is well fitted for your Chihuahua.

 If the harness is properly adjusted, it won’t irritate your Chihuahua’s skin.
 One of the main causes of skin irritation is a harness that is too tight or too loose.
 When it’s too loose, it moves around excessively while when it’s too tight it cuts into your dog’s skin.
 While the harness should be tight, it shouldn’t be too tight.
 Find the tightest point of the harness and try to fit two fingers.
 If you can do that, your harness is the right size.